Subscribe to updates

 Cabinet - Monday 22 September 2025 5.00 pm

-September 22, 2025 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+September 22, 2025 Cabinet View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

 Quarter 1 Financial Performance Report 2025-26

-The report projected a £20.38 million overspend for the year, with the largest pressures in Housing Services (£19.99 million), Adult Social Care (£8 million), and Children's, Families & Education (£6 million).
+The council is facing significant financial pressures, primarily due to increased demand for statutory services, particularly temporary accommodation, adult social care, and children's social care.
+A projected £20.38 million overspend for the year was highlighted, with the largest pressures identified in Housing Services (£19.99 million), Adult Social Care (£8 million), and Children's, Families & Education (£6 million).

-Councillor Claire Holland, Leader of the Council, stated that the council has taken management actions and spending controls to reduce overspending, with over 80% of planned savings for 2025-26 on track.
-She also mentioned a borough-wide transformation programme underway, including reducing director posts, a recruitment freeze, ending non-essential spending, and reviewing capital investments.
+Councillor Claire Holland, Leader of the Council, outlined that management actions and spending controls are in place to mitigate these pressures.
+Over 80% of planned savings for 2025-26 are on track, and any shortfalls will be addressed within directorates.
+The council is also reviewing its reserves position with plans to replenish them to strengthen financial resilience.
+A borough-wide transformation programme is underway, which includes measures such as reducing director posts, implementing a recruitment freeze, ending non-essential spending, and reviewing capital investments.
+Opportunities to raise capital receipts are also being developed to support financial sustainability.

-Councillor Rezina Chowdhury, Deputy Leader of the Council (Sustainable Lambeth and Clean Air), asked for assurance on the delivery of savings.
-Officers confirmed that only savings with verifiable evidence were marked as on track, and all savings (including those marked green) were actively monitored.
+Councillor Rezina Chowdhury, Deputy Leader of the Council (Sustainable Lambeth and Clean Air), sought assurance on the delivery of these savings.
+Officers confirmed that only savings with verifiable evidence are marked as on track, and all savings, including those marked as green,

 Outcomes Framework Performance: Q1 2025/26

-Councillor David Bridson, Cabinet Member for Healthier Communities, highlighted positive inspection feedback for adult social care and the team's hard work.
-Councillor Rezina Chowdhury, Deputy Leader of the Council (Sustainable Lambeth and Clean Air), celebrated achievements in sustainability, including exceeding targets for curbside recycling, tree planting, and EV charging infrastructure.
+75% of targeted indicators were meeting their targets.
+Councillor David Bridson, Cabinet Member for Healthier Communities, highlighted positive feedback from an inspection of adult social care and commended the team's hard work.
+Councillor Rezina Chowdhury celebrated achievements in sustainability, noting that targets for curbside recycling, tree planting, and electric vehicle charging infrastructure had been exceeded.

-The Cabinet approved the recommendation to consider and comment on the latest performance update against the delivery of the Outcomes Framework.
+The Cabinet resolved to consider and comment on the latest performance update against the delivery of the Outcomes Framework.
+The Chair and members commended the teams involved and noted the importance of distinguishing between key performance indicators and borough context indicators.

 Attendees